03c/mm-demo-app/README.md

 `/slow/:seconds`

-This will cause the app to sleep for x nmumber of seconds.
+This will cause the app to sleep for x number of seconds.